simontaen/Passions/Notes.md

 ## General Functionality
 * Assertion failures when using the PVC (see crash logs), crash when sliding
 * Show an [MPProgressHUD](https://github.com/jdg/MBProgressHUD) when waiting is expected and unavoidable (think about earlier caching if you must)
-	* Splash screen or MBProgressHUD on launch when loading the Timeline
+	* when loading albums from Parse (all Timeline instances), or a splash screen?
-	* also on Artist Info this could be good (any Time we change the Parse Query basically) - added cache Policy
+		* make sure swipeHint can only be displayed after the loading is done
+	* when loading tracks

 ### Spotify Integration
 * Fall back to Spotify if Music App does not seem to be used.
 But to what Artists?
 Current Top Artists?